Mushabbarahmed/django_website/README.md

-# big mart sales prediction using ml and Flask
+# Big Mart Sales Prediction Using ML and Flask

-Note: To run this follow the steps step1:run the Untitled1.ipynb in jupitornotebook or visual code. step2:after running the above step succesfully.
+**Note:** To run this application, follow the steps below:

+1. Run the `Untitled1.ipynb` in Jupyter Notebook or Visual Studio Code.
-       dtrs.pkl file will be generated copy the path of this file and open app.py then paste the path in dtrs line   example :dtrs = pickle.load(open('C:/Users/user/PycharmProjects/sales prediction/model/dtrs.pkl','rb')) step3:then run the app.py in visual code or pycharm.
+2. After running the above step successfully, a `dtrs.pkl` file will be generated.
+Copy the path of this file.
+3. Open `app.py` and paste the path in the `dtrs` line.
+Example: dtrs = pickle.load(open('C:/Users/user/PycharmProjects/sales prediction/model/dtrs.pkl','rb'))
+4. Then run the `app.py` in Visual Studio Code or PyCharm.

-info:the purpse of using this application is to predict  the price of any product  based on the data using machine learning.
+**Info:** The purpose of using this application is to predict the price of any product based on the data using machine learning.